mackenziekbrooks/dci102-f18-humanities-data/Unit 1/unit1_assignments.md

 * Respond to "[What Screens Want](http://www.frankchimero.com/writing/what-screens-want/)" by Frank Chimero

 Specs:
-* 2 blog posts due 10/6 by 8am.
+* 2 blog posts due Tuesday 10/11 by 8am.
 (I recommend spacing them out!)
 * Publish to your own domain.
 * 300-500 words per post.
 * Link to outside articles and embed images (with citations!), if relevant.